AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 calculations because you must reserve your resources in advance, but most of the time the notebooks are not using all their resources.
 Instead, use notebooks for exploration and light calculation.
-When you need to scale up and run on the cluster, create actual programs (start, run, end, non-interactive) and :doc:`submit those to the queue
+When you need to scale up and run on the cluster, separate the calculation from the exploration.
+Best is to create actual programs (start, run, end, non-interactive) and :doc:`submit those to the queue
 </triton/tut/serial>`.
 Use notebooks to explore and process the
 output.
+A general rule of thumb is "if you would be upset that your notebook restarted, it's time to split out the calculation".

 Notebooks are hard to :doc:`version control </scicomp/git>`, so you should look at the `Jupyter diff and merge tools